-Not only that, there is also a 6-month Certificate Course in Agriculture for the Rural Youths sponsored by the Dept. of Agriculture , Govt. of West Bengal.
+Not only that, there is also a 6-month Certificate Course in Agricultural for the Rural Youths sponsored by the Dept. of Agricultural , Govt. of West Bengal.

 The Agricultural Training Centre (ATC) has made a mark by its proliferation and performance and drawn admiration from the higher echelons of mandarins as well as from the public at large.